 Personally, I like and have used the POD vendor Printful.
-They deliver consistent quality, their app is simple, and it integrates with many platforms including Amazon, see them all here.
-PrintAura is another top POD option with many integrations including Etsy, see them all here.
+It delivers consistent quality, the app is simple, and it integrates with many platforms including Amazon, Etsy, Shopify, Weebly and many more.
+See them all here.
 Click here to sign up for free.

 3. A graphics program or another way to design your t-shirt art